In this post, we will see how you can get started in machine learning and data science from scratch.

 Doing all these will also make you learn cloud services like Azure, Google cloud or AWS.
 Which is obviously a good skill to learn.
 Google cloud provides one-time $300 free credit to your account using which you can buy a low-end CPU machine with basic configurations like 2 CPU cores & 2 GB RAM, and deploy your model using Flask, Fast API or django.

 Doing this will also make your project stand out in an interviewer’s eye.
-Because not every people take an effort and do all these.
+Because not every person takes an effort and does all these.
 And anyway, you get to learn a whole bunch of other things that are not related to ML, but are important like,

 - How to use cloud services like Azure, Google cloud or AWS?

 - How to deploy an ML model via an API using Flask, Fast API or django?